samplchallenges/SAMPL-containers/tutorials/BuildYourOwnDockingContainer.md

 ## Tips for integrating command line programs
 * Some common command line programs (such as AutoDock Vina) already have docker containers made by other people or organizations.
 It may be worth it to search for pre-made docker containers to inherit from or build off of. (see [AutoDock Vina Docker](https://hub.docker.com/r/taccsciapps/autodock-vina))
-* Some common command line programs may also have Python API's (see [AutoDock Vina API](https://pypi.org/project/vina/))
+* Some common command line programs may also have Python APIs (see [AutoDock Vina API](https://pypi.org/project/vina/))
-* If the above bullet doesn't work, you can install the command line program into your container by copying the files into the container and running the installation steps in the Dockerfile
+* If the above bullets do not work, you can install the command line program into your container by copying the files into the container and running the installation steps in the Dockerfile
     * Please see [`SAMPL-league/examples/adv-base/Dockerfile`](https://github.com/samplchallenges/SAMPL-league/blob/84ec83f00a637f9c79b6d2e3a1a336ea91837b7a/examples/adv-base/Dockerfile#L14)
 * To run a command line program from within a Python module, consider using [`os.system()`](https://docs.python.org/3/library/os.html?highlight=os%20system#os.system) or similar from the Python3 library
     * Please see [`SAMPL-league/examples/adv/autodock.py`](https://github.com/samplchallenges/SAMPL-league/blob/84ec83f00a637f9c79b6d2e3a1a336ea91837b7a/examples/adv/autodock.py#L166)